 Choose Yoast SEO if content quality and readability are important to your SEO strategy.
 It’s ideal for those valuing a plugin with a long-standing reputation and focusing on user-friendly insights for optimizing content.
 Yoast’s detailed readability analysis and its structured approach to SEO make it suitable for beginners and those willing to invest in premium features for comprehensive management across various SEO needs.

 Opt for Rank Math if you’re looking for extensive SEO tools and features without the premium price tag.
-It’s perfect for users needing advanced options like keyword rank tracking and schema markup right out of the box.
+It’s perfect for users who need to integrate advanced options like keyword rank tracking and schema markup right out of the box.
 With its modular design and competitive pricing for premium versions, Rank Math caters to novice and experienced users looking for a customizable and budget-friendly SEO solution.
+It is also known for its extensive global SEO options and additional free features, such as WooCommerce, available as a premium option in Yoast.

 The main issues I’ve found is the tool not recognising when I use my keyword(s)/keyphrtases in headers, even when I am.
 It also gives me a low score for keyword dentisity, but in my eyes, if I add the keyword anymore, I’ll definitely be keyword stuffing.